What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Related Work

 \section{Related Work}

-In this section, we review some of the recent activities on using LLMs as a data annotator for scientific research and relevant surveys for NLG evaluation.

-\paragraph{LLMs for Annotation of Research Papers} An emerging trend in LLMs is using them for data annotation to reduce human labor. \citet{tan-etal-2024-large} point out that LLMs can reliably annotate instructions and responses, even for specific domains, with human-level quality.
-However, LLMs are dependent on prompting, structure, and filtering to achieve good and trustworthy annotations.
-Only very few prior works have dealt with the automated processing of scientific literature \cite{agarwal-2025-litllms, du-2024-llms-assist-nlp-researchers, scherbakov-2025-llms-as-tools-in-lit-reviews}.
+\paragraph{LLMs for Annotation of Research Papers.} \citet{tan-etal-2024-large} point out that LLMs can reliably annotate instructions and responses, even for specific domains, with human-level quality.
+A few prior works have dealt with the automated processing of scientific literature \cite{agarwal-2025-litllms, du-2024-llms-assist-nlp-researchers, scherbakov-2025-llms-as-tools-in-lit-reviews}.
 Existing survey papers making use of LLMs as annotators typically rely on prompts that assess whether a paper is relevant to the target topic \cite{alabi-2025-charting-landscape-african-nlp, alyafeai-2025-mole} or simply collect metadata like citation counts \cite{bernasconi-2025-integrated-survey-classification}.
-Unlike previous work, we provide the first work to annotate research papers systematically on a large-scale, not only for paper's relevance filtering, but for quantifying research trends and providing critical overviews.
+Unlike previous work, we provide the first systematic, large-scale annotation of research papers, not only for paper relevance filtering but also for quantifying research trends and providing critical overviews.